-14 What measures are normally taken to mitigate typical tax risks in a real-estate business combination?
+What measures are normally taken to mitigate typical tax risks in a real estate business combination?

-A generally valid answer to mitigate taxes cannot be given, as tax risks and mitigation strategies depend heavily on the specific situation of the parties involved, the real estate in question and the canton in which the real estate is located.
+This varies as tax risks and mitigation strategies depend heavily on the specific situation of the parties involved, the real estate in question and the canton in which the real estate is located.